 Manage experiments in a single place

-Adding an experiment was a lot of work, not only did we have to create the experiment in Optimizely's admin, we also had to add an entry in our remote configuration service, and add code to support the experiment in the API monolith.
-Needless to say, a lot could go wrong.
+Adding an experiment was a lot of work.
+Not only did we have to create the experiment in Optimizely's admin, we also had to add an entry in our remote configuration service, and add code to support the experiment in the API monolith.
+A lot could go wrong.

 Basically, the conditions were there to remove all custom code and manage experiment from Optimizely's admin only.